Probing Three-Dimensional Magnetic Fields: II -- An Interpretable Convolutional Neural Network: Numerical method

 \subsection{MHD simulations}

 The numerical simulations used in this study were executed using the ZEUS-MP/3D code \citep{2006ApJS..165..188H}.
-We performed an isothermal simulation of a 10 pc cloud by solving the ideal MHD equations in an Eulerian frame under periodic boundary conditions.
+We performed an isothermal simulation of a 10 pc cloud by solving the ideal MHD equations in an Eulerian frame under periodic boundary conditions:

+where $\pmb{f}$ represents the stochastic forcing term used to drive turbulence. $\rho$, $\pmb{v}$, and $\pmb{B}$ are mass density, velocity, and magnetic field, respectively.
 Given the isothermal equation of state, the sound speed $c_s$ was held constant at approximately 187 m/s, corresponding to a gas temperature of 10 K. Purely turbulent scenarios were also considered, excluding the impact of self-gravity.
-Kinetic energy was solenoidally injected at a wavenumber of roughly 2, producing a Kolmogorov-like power spectrum.
+Kinetic energy was solenoidally (i.e., the forcing term is divergence-free) injected at the wavenumber $k=2\pi/l\approx2$ (in the unit of $2\pi/L_{\rm box}$, where $L_{\rm box}$ is the length of simulation box) in Fourier space, where $l$ is the length scale in real space, producing a Kolmogorov-like power spectrum.
 Turbulence was continuously stimulated until it reached a state of statistical saturation.
-The simulation was divided into a grid of 792$^3$ cells and the turbulence was numerically dissipated at scales of approximately 10 - 20 cells.
+The simulation was solved on a regular grid of 792$^3$ cells and the turbulence was numerically dissipated at scales of approximately 10 - 20 cells.

 The simulations were initialized with a uniform density field and a magnetic field, with the initial mean magnetic field oriented along the y-axis.
 Furthermore, we rotated the simulation cubes so that the mean angle of inclination with respect to the LOS (or z-axis) reached $90^\circ$, $60^\circ$, and $30^\circ$.
 The sonic Mach number, ${\rm M}_s=v_{\rm inj}/c_{s}$, and the Alfv\'enic Mach number, ${\rm M}_A=v_{\rm inj}/v_A$, characterize MHD turbulence simulations.
 To model different ISM conditions, we used a typical mean number density of ~300 cm$^{-3}$ and varied the initial uniform magnetic field and the injected kinetic energy to obtain a range of ${\rm M}_A$ and ${\rm M}_s$ values.
 In this paper, we refer to the simulations in Tab.~1 by their model name or key parameters.